 The land, air, and sea areas of the Mariana Islands are important to members of the military and their families who call the islands home.
 The U.S. military, including the Marine Corps, Navy, Air Force, along with the Coast Guard, conducts military readiness activities in designated areas.
 These areas collectively comprise the Mariana Islands Range Complex.

 For decades, the Mariana Islands have provided a strategic and valuable environment for conducting military readiness activities.
 The islands are an ideal setting because of their location in the Indo-Asia-Pacific region, allowing the military to maintain a global and strategic presence.
 Every day, the military strives to reduce its effects on the environment while ensuring the United States and its territories are protected and safe.

-In the supplement to the 2015 Final EIS/OEIS, the Navy will only analyze those training and testing activities conducted at sea and on FDM within the Study Area.
-Other activities and land components associated with the MIRC are not included in this Supplemental EIS/OEIS and remain covered under the 2015 Final EIS/OEIS and associated federal regulatory authorizations and opinions.
+The Study Area has not changed since the 2015 Final EIS/OEIS.
+In the Supplemental EIS/OEIS, the Navy analyzes only the training and testing activities conducted at sea and on FDM within the Study Area.
+Other activities and land areas are not included and remain covered under the 2015 analysis and associated authorizations.

 Subscribe to receive updates and announcements